TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Introduction

 Continuing with the divide and conquer strategy, a problem of great interest from both theoretical and practical perspectives, is to identify those instances where the simplest achievable schemes are also optimal.
 Such an approach has been quite successful recently in wireless interference networks where much progress has been made in identifying settings where the simple scheme of treating interference as noise is (in a generalized DoF sense) optimal \cite{Geng_TIN}.
-For index coding, perhaps the simplest scheme is graph coloring, i.e., simultaneous scheduling of only those messages that do not interfere with each other.
-Progress along this direction is reported in \cite{Maleki_Jafar_Convex}, where coloring is shown to achieve the sum-capacity of a fairly broad class of index coding problems, known as one-dimensional convex networks.
-This result is our starting point.
+For TIM, perhaps the simplest scheme is an orthogonal access scheme, such as TDMA.
+The corresponding scheme for index coding is graph coloring, i.e., simultaneous scheduling of only those messages that do not interfere with each other.
+Remarkably, in recent work by \cite{Maleki_Jafar_Convex}, TDMA and graph coloring are shown to achieve the sum-DoF and sum-capacity of a fairly broad class of TIM and index coding problems, respectively.
+Based on the constraints on the topology and message sets, this class is known as one-dimensional convex networks.
+This is our starting point.